 Liqueurs and other spirits

 “Kalani is based in the Yucatán.
 It’s made with coconut, but it’s not like a coconut rum — it’s natural, clean and clear.
-There’s nothing cloying about it; you don’t get a suntan lotion vibe like you do with other flavored coconut spirits.
+There’s nothing cloying about it; you don’t get a suntan lotion vibe as you do with other flavored coconut spirits.

-Some other ones to watch out for (and typically avoid) are mezcal cremas — they’re heavily sweetened and flavored, but there’s not a lot of quality commerical ones so far.
+Some other ones to watch out for (and typically avoid) are mezcal cremas — they’re heavily sweetened and flavored, but there’s not a lot of quality commercial ones so far.
 There’s excellent Mexican amari like the Haas Brothers Amargo-Vallet.
 It’s similar to Angostura, but rootier.
 And it’s a full-size bottle.